dsimile/mcp-neo4j-server-sse/README.md

 # neo4j-server-remote
-neo4j-server-remote is an MCP server that uses Server-Sent Events (SSE) as the transport protocol.
+neo4j-server-remote is an MCP server that uses Server-Sent Events (SSE) or STDIO as the transport protocol.

 ## Overview